 - I go above and beyond

-However, for situations where the customers are somehow unhappy with the service, Disney applies the LAST model:
+However, for situations where clients are somehow unhappy with the assistance and leave a somewhat negative review, Disney applies the LAST model:

 Nothing fancy, as you can see, but it works.
-We like to be listened to and treated with dignity.
-You can read more about Disney’s customer service policy here.
+Everyone wants to be listened to and treated with dignity.

 When you browse the Ritz-Carlton Gold Standards page, every word spells luxury and class.
-This hotel chain steadily tops various customer service ratings, and its rules and values played no small part in it.
+This hotel chain steadily tops various customer service ratings, and its values played no small part in it.

-Ritz-Carlton focuses both on its customers and employees, making the former satisfied with highly personalized experience and the latter proud of being a part of this business.
-The motto alone gives an idea of the high standards that the hotel chain sets: “We are Ladies and Gentlemen serving Ladies and Gentlemen.”
+Ritz-Carlton focuses both on its clients and employees, making the former satisfied with a highly personalized experience and the latter proud of being a part of this business.
+The motto alone gives an idea of the high standards that the hotel chain sets: “We are Ladies and Gentlemen serving Ladies and Gentlemen”.

 The rules of customer service that Ritz-Carlton uses are also high-class.
-We have picked some of the most significant ones, and you can read the full list of rules on the Ritz-Carlton Gold Standards page:
+We have picked some of the most significant ones:

 4. Richard Branson’s rules for customer service

-Richard Branson has worked out 7 basic rules that he as the company leader uses to achieve the best customer service:
+Richard Branson has worked out 7 basic policies that he uses to achieve the best customer service as the company leader:

 - Be visible